Arskan17/agregore-browser/Report Agregore-browser Issue#182.md

 ## Issue Resolution

 I'm still working on it `(Issue #182)`.
-I did it by using attributes, and a function to detect when its value changes, and runs a script depending in accordance.
+I did it using an attribute, and a function to detect when its value changes, which in turn runs a script in accordance.
 Events are sent to the `UI`, and depending on the event, the value of the attribute gets updated.
-So far it shows the `reload-button` ond the `loading-indicator`
+So far it shows the `reload-button` and the `loading-indicator`

 ## Status
 I sent a Draft PR, and I'm waiting for feedback from the admin.